AmineDjeghri/awesome-os-setup/docs/windows_workflow/shortcuts_and_apps_setup.md

-# 1. Shortcuts and apps setup
+# 1. Shortcuts and app setup
 Settings and shortcuts for some apps that I use on Windows 11.
 **Table of Contents**
 <!-- TOC -->